 Benzie Central Schools expects students to conduct themselves as good citizens of the school.
-This includes all school-sponsored functions at Benzie Central or at other schools/venues with whom we are affiliated.
+This includes all school-sponsored functions at Benzie Central or at other schools with whom we are affiliated.
 Teachers are responsible for establishing general rules of conduct in their classrooms.
-Violations of these classroom rules are handled at the classroom level on a reasonable basis, in accordance with this Handbook, or passed to an administrative level if needed.
+Violations of these classroom rules are handled at the classroom level on a reasonable basis.

-When discipline is required, Benzie Central Schools provides a fair and consistent set of rules.
-Disciplinary action may be taken when a student engages in behavior inconsistent with this handbook, District Policy, or state/federal law or regulation.
-Disciplinary action may include (but is not limited too) detention; in-school suspensions; out-of-school suspension; forfeiture of rights to participate in- or attend-extracurricular activities as well as end-of-the-year activities, loss of driving privileges, the revocation of a work permit, and exclusion from ceremonies including but not limited to graduation.
+When discipline is required, Benzie Central Schools provide a fair and consistent set of rules.
+Disciplinary action may be taken when a student engages in behavior inconsistent with this handbook, District Policy, or state or federal law or regulation.
+Disciplinary action may include detention; in-school suspensions; out-of-school suspension; forfeiture of rights to participate in or attend extracurricular activities, as well as end-of-the-year activities; loss of driving privileges; the revocation of a work permit; and exclusion from ceremonies including, but not limited to, graduation.

-Any student earning credit at Benzie Central High School will be under the jurisdiction of our policies even if at a different site.
+Any student earning credit at Benzie Central School will be under the jurisdiction of our policies even if at a different site.